A realistic model for completing Quantum Mechanics: Appendix C. Matrix elements.

-a) Particle detection.
+In this Appendix we consider the interaction matrix elements between the nonstandard components of the states $l, m$, defined and discussed in Section \ref{sec:fpro}.
+In the nonstandard sector the interaction involves unlimited wave numbers and frequencies and it must be infinitesimal.
+We schematize the interaction $ V^{NS} $ as \beq V^{NS}(x_i,x_j) \,=\, v_0 \delta(x_i - x_j) \eeq where $ v_0 $ is an infinitesimal strength and $\delta$ is the nonstandard version of the Dirac delta function.
+We consider the case of particle detection.
 To be specific, one can imagine that each one of the states $l, m$ is the result of the standard evolution of the initial state corresponding to a particle hitting a position detector, and that the state of the system particle+detector, before the reduction, is a linear combinations of them.
 For an ideal detector therefore they differ only for their mean position in the detector.
-The general for of the nonstandard matrix element can be written \beq < \Psi_l | V^{NS} | \Psi_m > \,=\, v_0 d\sum_j \rho_{NS}^{(l)}(t,x_j)\, \rho_{NS}^{(m)}(t,x_j) \eeq where the $\rho_{NS}$'s are the density matrices corresponding to the states $l,m$.
-Their expression can be obtained from the generalization of Eq. (\ref{eq:bound}) to the NS wave function of a many-body system of A particles \beq
+The general form of the nonstandard matrix element can be written \beq < \Psi_l \vert V^{NS} \vert \Psi_m > \,=\, v_0 d\sum_j \rho_{NS}^{(l)}(t,x_j)\, \rho_{NS}^{(m)}(t,x_j) \eeq where the $\rho_{NS}$'s are the density matrices corresponding to the states $l,m$.
+Their expression can be obtained from the generalization of Eq. (\ref{eq:ansatz}) to the NS wave function of a many-body system of A particles \beq

-\eeq where the $x_j$ run over the hyperfinite real axis, with $ j $ labeling its position on it and the $ p_r $ run over the spectrum of the nonstandard wave vectors described in Sec. \ref{sec:sfs}.
-The explicit expression of $ p_r $ is \beq p_r \,=\, \pi r/2N \eeq with $ r $ an unlimited integer, which in absolute value is not larger than $ N^2 $.
+\eeq where the $x_j$ run over the hyperfinite real axis, with $ j $ labeling its position on it and the $ p_r $ run over the spectrum of the nonstandard wave vectors given in Eqs. (\ref{eq:array},\ref{eq:range1}).
 The corresponding density matrix is obtained by multiplying $ \Psi_{NS}^{l} $ by its complex conjugate and summing over A - 1 coordinates.
 For simplicity we assume the w.f. to be symmetric or anti-symmetric under exchange of coordinates, so one can select $ x_{j_1} $ as the free coordinate.
 Taking into account the orthogonality between plane waves, one gets \beq

 \eeq where $ ^*\rho_S $ is the canonical extension of the standard part of the density matrix, and $ X_l $ is the average position of the state $ \Psi^{(l)} $.
 An essential property of this density matrix is its scaling with the number of particles.
-If each $ \cos^2 $ factor is substituted by its average value, the density matrix scales as $ \lambda^{A-1} $.
+As shown below, the density matrix scales as $ \lambda^{A-2} $.
 This means that it is increasing exponentially with the number of degrees of freedom.
-This is at variance with the standard part of the density matrix, since in that case no nonstandard momenta and frequencies are present.
+This is at variance with the standard part of the density matrix, which can be normalized to 1 or to the number of particles.

 Substituting these expression for the density matrices in Eq. (\ref{eq:gme}) and taking into account that any standard wave vector is strictly negligible with respect to an unlimited wave vector, one finally gets \beq